Have new recipes emailed to you.

 This is one of those meals for a special occasion or even “date night” as I like to call it.
 It is a recreation of a dish that I had when I was in Italy several years ago.

 Before we went to Italy everyone would say “Oh imagine all of the yummy pasta and pizza you are going to eat.
 But do you think you’ll get sick of it after two weeks?”
 Well the truth is, its not all pizza and pasta in Italy.
-Sure the pasta and pizza that we had were absolutely divine, in most cases anyway, but there were also many other palate pleasing options.
+Sure the pasta and pizza that we had were absolutely divine, but there were also many other palate pleasing options.
 In Siena for instance, beef reigned supreme and we had ourselves plenty of perfectly cooked steaks.
 Nothing was over done, very simple seasonings and a simple sauce.
 Just how I like it.

 Use a mortar and pestle to crack the peppercorns.
 If you don't have one you can place the peppercorns in a plastic bag then pound with the side of a meat mallet or bottom of a frying pan.
 You don't want them too small, just cracked.

-In the same pan that you cooked the steak in add olive oil and shallots.
+olive oil and shallots.
 Cook 1 minute.
 Add cracked peppercorns, cook 1 minute.
 Whisk in 1/2 cup beef broth.
 Reduce heat to low and slowly whisk in heavy cream.
 Allow to simmer for 3 minutes or until thickened.
 If it gets too thick add remaining tablespoon of beef broth.

 Calories: 110 , Total Fat: 9.9g , Saturated Fat: 5g , Cholesterol: 27mg , Sodium: 206mg , Carbohydrates: 4.4g , Fiber: 0g , Sugar: 0g , Protein: 1.6g